-- the number of monthly searches
+- The number of monthly searches.

-- the amount of competition
+- The amount of competing web pages.

-- a keyword quality indicator
+- A keyword quality indicator.

-- the readability of the phrase (does it make sense)
+- The readability of the phrase (does it make sense).

 Many online keyword tools offer you a lot of metrics that aren’t necessarily needed for your purposes.
 They are legitimate tools, but are designed for other needs and can be quite expensive or have a steep learning curve.